 2017 was once again a busy year for the city and city staff.
-Staff remained laser focused on downtown development, greenspace development, including making great strides on the planning and execution of the Sugar Hill Greenway and customer service.
+Staff remained laser focused on downtown development, greenspace planning, including making great strides in the execution of the Sugar Hill Greenway master plan, infrastructure investment and customer service.

-The much-anticipated E Center has gone from earth work and site development to the erection of the entire steel package of all three components of the development - theater, mixed-use and gymnasium.
-In October, the city and contractor celebrated the ceremonial "topping out" with the installation of several steel beams signed by the community that will be installed at the top of the roof-top bar area.
-Substantial completion of the entire project is expected by end of April 2018 with the city taking possession of the project by late June.
+The much-anticipated E Center has gone from earthwork and site development to the erection of the entire steel package of all three components of the development - theater, mixed-use and gymnasium.
+In October, the city and contractor celebrated the ceremonial "topping out"

+with the installation of several steel beams signed by the community that are installed at the top of the roof-top bar area.
+Substantial completion of the entire project is expected in mid-2018 with the city taking possession of the project shortly thereafter.

 The city took possession of the full site of the old J.W.
-Trucks in April 2017 which allowed for the expansion of the footprint of the E Center.
+Trucks in April 2017 which allowed for the expansion of the footprint of the E Center as well as improving access to the Bowl and construction site.
 A few portions of the property will be used for an expansion of the amenity pond for enhanced downtown stormwater management and the extension of Level Creek Road to Highway 20.
 The remaining property will be packaged with adjacent city parcels for a potential private sector development agreement.

-Investments were also made to the grounds and house of The Retreat at Orrs Ferry, the 71 acres the city purchased from the Trust for Public Land in 2015.
+Repairs and improvements were also made to the driveway and house of The Retreat at Orrs Ferry, the 71 acres the city purchased from the Trust for Public Land in 2015.
 The city was able to enhance the Highway 20 commercial frontage with the relocation of soil that was excavated from the site of the E Center.
 This will allow for the repackaging of the acreage along with an adjacent five-acre tract purchased in 2017.